eloquent/phony/doc/index.md

 > *[verification][verification-api]|null* $spy->[**checkThrew**](#spy.checkThrew)($type = null)

-Checks if an exception of the supplied type was thrown.
+Checks if this spy threw an exception of the supplied type.

 *When called with no arguments, this method simply checks that the spy threw any exception.*